Skip to Content

 Information on this page is updated through to Dec.
 31, 2025.

-Federal Government Shutdown Updates
+Federal Government Shutdown Over!

 SNAP

 SNAP provides food benefits to low-income families to supplement their grocery budget so they can afford the nutritious food essential to health and well-being.
+Discover how the federal administration has introduced legislation that will bring changes to benefit programs like SNAP, Medicaid, LEAP, and Colorado Works that will impact Adams County, Colorado.

 Eligibility Changes